 Cease business relationship, particularly if you have concerns about the levels of time or money spent by the customer after mitigating measures, or immediately where significant concerns.

 Market related: If an individual is engaged in an activity which is highly complex; that they have a lack of knowledge and/or experience of the market.
 For example, a customer chooses a highly complex betting product in a niche market.
-A new customer chooses high risk or complex products in a non-standard pattern - it may be unusual for consumers to choose highly complex betting products when they appear to be new or have little knowledge.
-Set limits on complex products for new customers.
+A new customer chooses high risk or complex products in a non-standard pattern - it may be unusual for customers to choose highly complex betting products when they appear to be new or have little knowledge.
+Ensure customers are provided with appropriate information before playing such products.

 Review account for other indicators of harm, and continue to monitor closely.

-Additional guidance and information
+Additional guidance and information (not required to be taken into account)

 Evidence of harm